President of El Salvador: Origins

+Military dictatorship

-In 1931, a coup d'état led by Vice President General Maximiliano Hernández Martínez overthrew President Araujo.
+In 1931, a coup d'état led by Vice President General Maximiliano Hernández Martínez overthrew Arturo Araujo.
 This dictatorial government would establish the foundations of a rigid and totally militarized nation.
 It was not until 1939 when General Martínez called for a Constituent Assembly to draft a new constitution which established that the presidential term would be increased from 4 to 6 years and would begin and end on 1 January.
-During his presidency, Martínez initiated the 1932 Salvadoran Peasant Massacre which killed 25,000 indigenous peoples.
-Martínez would be overthrown 12 years later in 1944 and General Andrés Ignacio Menéndez became Provisional President.
+During his presidency, Martínez initiated La Matanza which killed 25,000 indigenous peoples.
+Martínez would be overthrown 12 years later in 1944 and General Andrés Ignacio Menéndez became provisional president.